pwomalley3/tli-orders-application/README.md

 #### Requirements

-* Order: Each order should have an order id, status, and line items along with a date placed timestamp
+* Order: Each orders should have an orders id, status, and line items along with a date placed timestamp
 * Line Item: Each line item should have a number, name of the product, price, and quantity
-  * Number should be unique only within each order
+  * Number should be unique only within each orders
   * Price should not be negative
   * Quantity should be at least 1
-  * A line item should not exist without an order
+  * A line item should not exist without an orders
-* We should be able to place an order, cancel an order, and view an order
+* We should be able to place an orders, cancel an orders, and view an orders
 * Orders that are In Transit or Delivered cannot be canceled
-* We should be able to change the quantity of a line item on an existing order
+* We should be able to change the quantity of a line item on an existing orders
-* We should be able to remove a line item from an existing order
+* We should be able to remove a line item from an existing orders

 #### Supported Operations